gabrielmayers/mountain_car-RL/README.md

 # mountain_car-RL
-Using Reinforcement Learning with Acme to solve the Mountain Car 🚗
+Using Reinforcement Learning with Acme to solve the Mountain Car Environment 🚗

 # Requirements
 You can see all the Requirements in the [requirements.txt](https://github.com/gabrielmayers/mountain_car-RL/blob/master/requirements.txt)